Mutotu/react-router-repeat/README.md

 ---

-In `Header.jsx` set up the navigation.
+In `Header.js` set up the navigation.
 The navigation won't include links/anchor tags for now.
 We'll be adding those in with React Router.
 ```js
 function Header() {
   return (